-Ton-mile: A unit of measure equal to movement of one ton over one
+Ton-mile: A unit of measure equal to movement of 1 ton over 1 mile.

 Transportation Services Index: BTS' monthly measure indicating the relative change in the volume of services over time performed by the for-hire transportation sector.
 Change is shown relative to a base year, which is given a value of 100.
 The TSI covers the activities of for-hire freight carriers, for-hire passenger carriers, and a combination of the two.
 See www.bts.gov for a detailed explanation.